pranitha-chowdary/AASARA-AI/README.md

 4. **The Disruption Trigger:** An external event occurs—for example, a weather API reports severe waterlogging (>20mm rain) in the driver's current operating zone.
 5. **AI Validation & Payout:** AASARA AI instantly cross-references the weather alert with the driver's status.
 It confirms the driver was "Online" and stuck in the affected zone.
 A parametric claim is automatically approved, and the payout is sent instantly to the driver's UPI wallet.

+6. **The "Store & Forward":** Offline Fallback: Severe weather often destroys local cell towers.
+If a worker's internet drops, AASARA AI relies on their "Last Known State."
+Our backend processes the smart-contract payout server-side and triggers a Twilio SMS Gateway.
+Even if the local tower is down, telecom carriers queue this SMS, ensuring the worker receives a text confirmation of their financial safety the exact second they regain a single bar of signal.

 ### Part B: The Hackathon Demonstration (The Mock Data Layer)
 Because we are a third-party startup, we do not have access to Zomato or Swiggy's private internal databases or live rider GPS data.
 To prove our core idea works for the DEVTrails hackathon, we built a **Mock Data Layer** purely for demonstration purposes.